 This is typified by the protozoans, they are unicellular most of which are microscopic in size but some attain macroscopic dimensions.
 The group is greatly diverse in morphology and feeding habit.
 All require water envelopment for metabolic activity.
 Five main groups are commonly recognized; Flagellates, ciliates, naked and testate amoeba and sporozoa.
 Sporozoans are wholly parasitic.
 Free living protozoa in soil feed on dissolved organic substances and other organism.
 Many feed by grazing and predation, the soil ciliates depend primarily on bacteria for food, some feed additionally on yeasts and other protozoa and even on small metazoan such as rotifers.
-The soil an effect on the structure and functioning of microbial communities, the rise in bacteria numbers following addition of fresh residues to soil is always followed by a rise in protozoa may accelerate nutrient cycling and their active motility in the soil water help to provide bacteria with dissolved oxygen and nutrients.
+The soil an effect on the structure and functioning of microbial communities, the rise in bacteria numbers following addition of fresh residues to soil is always followed by a rise in protozoan numbers.
+Selective feesding by protozoa may alter the mix of bacterial genera.
+Protozoa may accelerate nutrient cycling and their active motility in the soil water help to provide bacteria with dissolved oxygen and nutrients.